The article is a part of the JPA & Spring pitfalls series, which you can check out here.

 - Think at least twice if you intend to solve a problem by changing lazy loading to eager loading.
 Usually, this is not the right solution.

 - Lists preserve insertion order in Java, but in JPA not necessarily (until you add @OrderColumn annotation).

 - Be careful with equals() and hashCode() in entity classes.

 - Place your annotations either only on fields or only on getters, don’t mix.

 - Never concatenate SQL/JPQL queries with user input.
-Use query parameters to prevent from SQL Injection.
+Use query parameters to prevent SQL Injection.

-- When retrieving a list of entities always remember to think how much data you may actually be loading into memory and whether you shouldn’t use pagination.
+- When retrieving a list of entities always remember to think about how much data you may actually be loaded into memory and whether you shouldn’t use pagination.